The Alternative to Hydroblasting: Low-Pressure Mechanical Tube Cleaning

 Tim Meyer, General Manager, Conco Services Corporation

 Tim Meyer is the General Manager of Conco’s national Industrial Division.
-Tim oversees client relations, the Industrial sales team and all Industrial Division employees.
-Since joining Conco in 2010, Tim has sold over seven million dollars in products and services, and his projects have been completed safely and without an OSHA recordable event.
+Tim oversees client relations, the Industrial sales team, and all Industrial Division employees.
+Since joining Conco, Tim has successfully overseen millions of tubes cleaned for some of the leading Petrochemical manufacture’s in the United States who have seen and believe that Conco cleaning services are Safer Faster Cleaner.

 Tim earned a Bachelor of Science degree in Construction Management from Northeast Louisiana University and has completed over 2000 hours of continuing education classes in Safety and Operations for the Petrochemical Industry.